Bizongo/rails_utilities/README.md

 Usage: <br/>
 `"+919999999999".strip_country_code # Returns a new string "9999999999"`

+displayed_with_exact_precision

+Return type: String
+Description: Method that returns a new string with n number of digit after decimal.Default this method return 2 digit after decimal.
+Usage:
+2.0.displayed_with_exact_precision # Returns a new string "2.00"
+2.3334.displayed_with_exact_precision # Returns a new string "2.33"
+2.333434324.displayed_with_exact_precision(4) # Returns a new string "2.3334"

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Bizongo/rails_utilities.